AdarBahar/sync-stem-player/README.md

 - **Progress Indicators**: Multiple progress visualization options
 - **Color-coded Stems**: Easy identification of different tracks
 - **Fullscreen Mode**: Immersive playback experience

+## 🚀 New React Version

+This project has been upgraded to use modern web technologies:
+- **React 18** with TypeScript for robust component architecture
+- **Vite** for fast development and optimized builds
+- **Tailwind CSS** for modern, responsive styling
+- **Advanced Audio Engine** with Web Audio API integration
+- **Professional UI** with smooth animations and intuitive controls

 ## 🚀 Quick Start